Prachi-Gopalani13/Commodity-Price-Prediction/README.md

 • https://www.investing.com/commodities/silver-historical-data

 ## Commodities
-The program supports commodities from US for Gold and Silver.
+The program supports commodities for Gold and Silver.
-Past 10 year data of gold & silver is downloaded for answering Q2 / Q3 using below commands
+Past 10 year data of gold & silver is downloaded for answering and ARIMA Model is applied.

 ## Code
 Code is provided in the commodities_data.ipynb notebook file.
 Also be required to use the included historical-gold.csv, historical-silver.csv dataset file.